Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 There are a variety of ways to test employees and applicants for drug and alcohol use.

-Saliva is done with a mouth swab to collect saliva or oral fluids from inside the mouth.
+A mouth swab is used to collect saliva or oral fluids from inside the mouth.

-Blood tests are rarely used for employment testing.
+Blood is rarely drawn for employment testing.
 A blood test detects amphetamines, cocaine, marijuana, methamphetamines, opiates, nicotine, and alcohol.

 According to guidelines from the Substance Abuse and Mental Health Administration (SAMHSA), you should screen for: